AMC Hornet: American Rally

 The Rally included D70x14 radial tires in all years and rear gear ratios of 3.54:1 (1970–1972), 3.31:1 (1973–1976), and 3.07:1 (1977).
 The American Rally was discontinued in 1977 along with all other Hornet-based VAM Americans.
-It would find a successor in the 1978 American Rally AMX model (VAM's version of the 1978 AMC Concord AMX), meaning the production in Mexico for the first time of AMC's hatchback coupe body style.
-Unlike the AMC Hornet X models, neither the Hornet-based Rambler American Rally and American Rally were ever available with V8 engines, automatic transmissions, or column-mounted shifters.
-The Rally model was more than just an appearance package, but was also not as strong as a muscle car finds its closest American equivalent in the form of the 1972 Hornet Rallye-X model.
+It would be succeeded by the 1978 American Rally AMX model (VAM's version of the 1978 AMC Concord AMX), marking the first time AMC produced its hatchback coupe body style in Mexico.
+Unlike the AMC Hornet X models, neither the Hornet-based Rambler American Rally nor the American Rally was ever available with V8 engines, automatic transmissions, or column-mounted shifters.
+The Rally model was more than just an appearance package, but it was also not as strong as a muscle car.
+Its closest American equivalent is the 1972 Hornet Rallye-X model.
 It is regarded as one of VAM's most collectible models.